LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/fetch.rst

 * NOTE about fetch can also be used to sent POST and PUT requests. maybe link to MDN
 * WARNING that fetch does NOT work in IE, be sure to say that Edge is ok.
 Provide link to site that helps them pick a different browser.
 * In depth about Promises and asynchronous cycle of network requests
-* Familiar with terms AJAX and XHR (where to do this?)
+* Mention and define AJAX and XHR (where to do this?) -- a note after XmlHttpRequest, and jQuery